jmahr07/gbif/monarchs/readme.md

 # Visualizing Monarch Butterfly Migrations with Human Observations
 #### Created: 2023-11-20

 Following a similar process to the [Gray Whale](/graywhales) and [Puffin](/puffins) project, using the `rgbif` and `magick` packages to visualize migration patterns.
-Here I also make use of `ggplot` to create a base layer to create more appealing annotations for the maps.
+Here I also make use of `ggplot` to create a base layer for more appealing annotations.

 <p align = "center">
   <img  src = "https://github.com/jmahr07/gbif/blob/main/monarchs/monarch.gif?raw=true">